 The Email Chain Model is designed to send a series of related email outreaches, such as messages related to the Onboarding Process.
 The model starts with a Participant component and an initial Email component.
 Additional components can be added by clicking the plus icon.
 Wait Timer and Conditional Wait steps must be added between action steps such as Send Email or Create/Close CTA.
 You can delete any step you’ve added by hovering over the step’s icon and clicking the trash can icon.
 It is not possible to delete a step without first deleting any steps that come after it in the chain.
 Email templates containing surveys can not be used with this model.

 Admins have the ability to create and close multiple CTAs as part of the Program journey.
-This feature is only available for the Email Chain model at this time.
 The create and close CTA steps can be added by clicking the + icon after a Wait Timer or Conditional Wait step.

 These steps operate similarly to the ability to create and close CTAs within the Rules Engine.
 For example, the create CTA step requires Type, Status, Reason, Due Date, Priority and Default Owner to be filled out.
 For more information regarding configuring each step of the CTA, refer to Creating and Closing CTAs from Rules Engine.